adhdevops/adhdevops.club/content/_index.md

 title: "Home"
 ---

-ADHD + DevOps, the club.
+**ADHD + DevOps, the club.**

-We're tech workers with ADHD and we want to help more people like us succeed.
+We're a community of tech workers with ADHD who want to help folks like us succeed.

-You can find us at <https://github.com/adhdevops/adhdevops.club>
+You can find us on [GitHub](https://github.com/adhdevops/adhdevops.club).